 PUBLIC PROGRAMME : 10am to 2pm Saturday 26 May

-FAM BAM!
-Anyone can come into Papakura Art Gallery and have their family portrait taken for free by a professional local photographer.
+Girls Who Shoot/Boys Who Draw exhibition curator Janet Lilo talks to us about the family event, Fam Bam!
+A free family event where anyone can come in to the Papakura Art Gallery and have their family portraits taken by a professional photographer.
 The high quality portrait image will be put on a disc for participants to take away.

 COMMUNITY PROJECT : 21 May to 1 June